A back to school bus drawing art activity for kids with easy step by step instructions that teachers can use in the classroom.

 Back to School Bus Drawing Activity

-Kids love to draw, and that’s why this back to school bus drawing will be the perfect activity during the first days/weeks of school.
-Practice following directions, important hand/eye and fine motor coordination skills, and learn a few fun tricks in artistic drawing as well!
-Then, use the drawings to decorate your bulletin board or walls for a cheerful scene.
-This is just one of my many directed drawings – make sure you check out all of them!
+Kids love to draw, and that’s why this back to school bus drawing will be the perfect activity during the first days and weeks of school.
+Practice following directions, important hand-eye and fine motor coordination skills, and learn a few fun tricks in artistic drawing.
+Use the drawings to decorate your bulletin board or walls for a cheerful scene.
+This is just one of the many directed drawings available for teachers – make sure you check out all of them!

 Materials for School Bus Drawing